FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 The application will have two users: a "child" user who will request access to the site and a "parent" user who can grant or revoke the child user's permission at any time.

 Let's create the parent user first.
 Navigate to `Users` and click the `Add` button.
 Select a tenant and supply an email address.
 Untoggle the `Send email to set up password` switch to directly supply a password.
+For display purposes, provide a `First Name`.
 By default, a user must be at least 21 years old in order to be designated as a family owner, so supply an appropriate `Birthdate` as well.
 This requirement can be modified in the [tenant configuration](https://fusionauth.io/docs/v1/tech/core-concepts/tenants#family).

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-parent-user.png" alt="Creating the parent user." class="img-fluid" figure=false %}